strands-project/autonomous_patrolling/README.md

 * Launch the `waypoint_recorder`, with an optional argument:

-           $ roslaunch map_saver ap_map_saver.launch map:="file path to the map's .yaml file" <waypoints:="file path to the file where waypoints shoud be saved">
+           $ roslaunch waypoint_recorder waypoint_recorder.launch map:="file path to the map's .yaml file" <waypoints:="file path to the file where waypoints shoud be saved">

 * (Optional) Start rviz to check if the robot is well localized, and give it a pose estimate if needed: